riquitorres/Lena-1D/README.md

+This the Release of the Code and setup associated with the manuscript submitted to Biogeochemical letters as:

+Biological lability of terrigenous DOC increases CO2 outgassing across Arctic shelves" by Luca Polimene, Ricardo Torres, Helen R. Powley, Michael Bedington, Bennet Juhls, Juri Palmtag, Jens Strauss and Paul J. Mann.
+BIOG-D-21-00202

+The manuscript uses ERSEM and GOTM as the main biogeochemical and hydrodynamic models, and FABM as the coupling code that enables the communication between the hydrodynamic and biogeochemical model.

+The ERSEM code specific to this manuscript is provided here, while the code for GOTM and FABM can be access as described below in this README file.
+The commit versions for each are:

+FABM: 903f899737d1138ce0a4c535c4367fae9bb2a6dc
+GOTM: 2655226f5bc5843650c6e9a7989ec4d4001764b4

 ERSEM is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation (https://www.gnu.org/licenses/gpl.html), either version 3 of the License, or (at your option) any later version.
 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 A copy of the license is provided in COPYING.